apify/apify-docs/sources/academy/webscraping/scraping_basics_python/12_framework.md

     asyncio.run(main())
 ```

 If you run this scraper, you should get the same data for the 24 products as before.
-Crawlee has saved us a lot of effort by managing downloading, parsing, logging, and parallelization.
+Crawlee has saved us a lot of effort by managing downloading, parsing, and parallelization.
 The code is also cleaner, with two separate and labeled handlers.

 Crawlee doesn't do much to help with locating and extracting the data—that part of the code remains almost the same, framework or not.
 This is because the detective work of finding and extracting the right data is the core value of custom scrapers.
 With Crawlee, you can focus on just that while letting the framework take care of everything else.